KetiElizbarashvili/KetiElizbarashvili/README.md

-Hi, I'm Keti Elizbarashvili.
-I am currently working on ZoloBet, a casino project aimed at creating a seamless and engaging gaming platform.
-My focus is on full-stack development using React and Node.js.
+I am a React Developer currently working on ZoloBet, a casino project focused on delivering a seamless and engaging gaming experience.
+My expertise lies in React and Node.js, where I contribute to both front-end and back-end development.
+I am the Co-founder of Doer Community, a tech-driven initiative aimed at fostering growth and learning among developers.
+I am also a Lecturer at Mziuri Programming School, where I mentor aspiring developers in front-end technologies.